kivra/developer.kivra.com/source/includes/_partner.md

 The sender of the document is provided by name but also by a unique identifier ```sender``` that may be used by the partner to create automated processing.

-If the company hasn't provided access to the partner via the Kivra setting page, this request will return a 401 response with error code ???.
+If the company hasn't provided access to the partner via the Kivra setting page, this request will return an error code.

 ```shell
 curl -i -X GET -H "Authorization: token <access_token>" \